Foster Care

 • Being under the age of 18

-• A criminal background
+• A history of certain criminal activities

 • A home that doesn’t meet the Ohio home requirements